genitrust/woc-reference-client/README.md

 }
 Response notes:
 __CASH_CODE - this parameter is only available while you're working with the Reference server.
 This is the "Cash Code" that was SMS'd to the end user.
 You will need to ask the user to input this code into your application so you can send the code in your next API call.
 The next API call verifies the advertisement, supplying you with a crypto address that will allow the end user to fund their advertisement.
-### GET /api/v1/fiatAccount ?
-What call will retrieve bank account information?
-Or information on a specific bank account belonging to the user?
-DEVELOPER NOTE: we really need an endpoint where people can get a list of the Cash Accounts / Fiat Accounts!
 ### GET /api/v1/ad/
 Requires X-Coins-Api-Token header.
 Example Request: